Jeffrey Harborne: Research

-Between 1953 and 1955 he worked as a postdoc with Professor Theodore Albert Geissman at the University of California, Los Angeles, studying phenolic plant pigments, including anthocyanins.
+Between 1953 and 1955, he worked as a postdoc with Professor Theodore Albert Geissman at the University of California, Los Angeles, studying phenolic plant pigments, including anthocyanins.
 The identification of these substances, he made use of ultraviolet-visible spectroscopy.

 After his return to the UK, he joined the Potato Genetics group at the John Innes Research Institute, then located at Bayfordbury.
 Here he worked with K.S.
 Dodds on the phenolics of Solanum species, extending his knowledge of anthocyanins.
 This work grew to encompass a wide range of mostly garden plants.
 In addition to discovering novel anthocyanidins, he made in-depth studies of their glycosylation and began work on their acylation.
 During this time he forged links with E. C. Bate-Smith and Tony Swain at Cambridge, Swain arranging for him to edit his first book, The biochemistry of phenolic compounds.
 His time at the John Innes ended when the Potato Genetics group was wound up, and the institution itself moved to Norwich.

-Between 1965 and 1968 Harborne worked as a research assistant at the University of Liverpool.
-After this, he worked with Vernon Heywood at the University of Reading.
-Harborne was associate professor and research assistant in the Department of Botany.
-In 1976 he became professor.
-Between 1987 and 1993 he was head of the Department of Botany.
-In 1993 he retired.
-He had in his tenure at the University of Reading also positions as visiting professor at the University Federal do Rio de Janeiro (1973), the University of Texas at Austin (1976), the University of California at Santa Barbara (1977) and the University of Illinois at Urbana-Champaign (1981).
+Between 1965 and 1968, Harborne worked as a research assistant at the University of Liverpool.
+After this, he was Reader in the Department of Botany, the University of Reading, England.
+In 1976 he became Professor in the Department of Botany, the University of Reading.
+Between 1987 and 1993, he was head of the Department of Botany at the University of Reading.
+In 1993, he retired.
+He had during his tenure at the University of Reading also positions as visiting professor at the University Federal do Rio de Janeiro (1973), the University of Texas at Austin (1976), the University of California at Santa Barbara (1977) and the University of Illinois at Urbana-Champaign (1981).

 Harborne investigated the role of flavonoids in interactions between plants and insects.
 He also investigated the relationship between anthocyanins and the ecology of pollination.
 He also studied the role of phytoalexins in members of the bean family (Fabaceae), the rose family (Rosaceae) and the carrot family (Apiaceae).
 He published on chemotaxonomy as in his research articles on the genetic control of expression of anthocyanins, flavones and aurones in the primrose family (Primulaceae) in snapdragons (Antirrhinum) and a number of other plants.
 He also published on isoflavones and chemical ecology.